wasi-master/bengali-word-scripts/vowelless_word_compiler/README.md

 ## What?

 Bengali is a language spoken by over 220 million people and is also my mother language.
-This repository contains a word list of all bengali words and a script that generates a list of the words that do not contain vowels.
+This repository contains a word list of all bengali words and this folder contains a script that generates a list of the words that do not contain vowels.
 This is possible because in bengali, vowel-less words generally make the O sound, so mn would mean mon and lbn would mean lobon.

 ## Why?